-Generally no but you will need to provide a brief history of any illnesses or injuries your pet has suffered prior to taking out the policy.
-This is part of your duty of disclosure in applying for cover for your pet.
+You generally won’t need to provide a full medical history, but will need to disclose any illnesses or injuries your pet has suffered prior to taking out the policy.

 What if my pet was adopted from a shelter?

-You will need to provide a copy of the documentation provided from the shelter the pet was adopted from.
+You will need to provide a copy of the documentation provided by the pet shelter.

 Can I get cover for multiple pets at once?

 Yes.
-Most companies will let you take out cover for multiple pets at once with some offering multi-policies discounts for doing so.
+Most companies will let you get cover for multiple pets, with some offering multi-policies discounts when you do.

 Most companies will let you provide an estimate of your pet's age when applying for cover.
-If you can't provide an estimate, it is likely they will recommend you seek the advice of a veterinarian.
+Some insurers might ask you to consult a vet for a more precise estimate.

 Can I cancel my policy at any time?

 Yes, you can cancel the policy at any time.
-If you have already paid your policy in full for the entire year, you may be able to receive a refund for the period of cover that has not yet been used.
+If you have already paid your policy in full for the entire year, you may be able to receive a refund for the period of cover that you did not use.

-Can my pet insurance company pay my vet directly?
+Can my pet insurance pay the vet directly?